MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/license-tracking/index.md

 ## Setting the application license information
 Learn how to set the application license information for the apps you register to MobileFirst Server.

-License terms distinguish IBM MobileFirst Foundation, IBM MobileFirst Platform Foundation Consumer, IBM MobileFirst Foundation Enterprise, and IBM MobileFirst Additional Brand Deployment.
+License terms distinguish IBM MobileFirst Foundation, IBM MobileFirst Foundation Consumer, IBM MobileFirst Foundation Enterprise, and IBM MobileFirst Additional Brand Deployment.
 Set the license information of an application when you register it to a server so that license tracking reports generate the right license information.
 If your server is configured for token licensing, the license information is used to check out the right feature from the license server.

 You set the Application Type and the Token License Type.
 The possible values for Application Type are:

-* **B2C**: Use this application type if your application is licensed as IBM MobileFirst Platform Foundation Consumer.
+* **B2C**: Use this application type if your application is licensed as IBM MobileFirst Foundation Consumer.
-* **B2E**: Use this application type if your application is licensed as IBM MobileFirst Platform Foundation Enterprise.
+* **B2E**: Use this application type if your application is licensed as IBM MobileFirst Foundation Enterprise.
 * **UNDEFINED**: Use this application type if you don't need to track compliance against the Addressable Device metric.

 The possible values for Token License Type are: